biocompute-objects/BCO_Documentation/README.md

 * Keywords
 * A list of agents involved along with other important metadata, such as their specific contribution

-Knowledge of input data is intended to be captured according to existing efforts, including MIRAGE, MIAPE, and STRENDA, and to be in accordance with Minimum Information Standards.
+Knowledge of input data is intended to be captured according to existing efforts, including [MIRAGE](https://en.wikipedia.org/wiki/Minimum_Information_Required_About_a_Glycomics_Experiment), [MIAPE](http://www.psidev.info/miape), and [STRENDA](https://www.beilstein-strenda-db.org/strenda/public/guidelines.xhtml), and to be in accordance with Minimum Information Standards.
 In addition to all the information captured in the BCO, the BCO itself must be independent of the execution environment, whether it is a local high-performance or a cloud-based infrastructure.
+To facilitate a means for different stakeholders in the HTS communities to provide input on the BioCompute standard we follow the [Open-Stand.org principles for collaborative open standards development](https://open-stand.org/about-us/principles/).

 ## User Guide

-The [BioCompute Objects user guide](/user_guide.md) provides an introduction to implementing/writing a BCO for a pipeline and/or a workflow.
+The [BioCompute Objects user guide](/user_guide.md) provides an introduction to implementing/writing a BCO for a pipeline and/or a workflow, and is taken from the [BioCompute Objects Specification Document](/BCO_Spec_V1.2.md).
+This document was originaly written by [The BioCompute Object working group](/BCO_Spec_V1.2.md#biocompute-object-consortium-members-bcoc) during preparation for the [2017 HTS Computational Standards for Regulatory Sciences Workshop](https://hive.biochemistry.gwu.edu/htscsrs/workshop_2017).

 ## Specification